WGBH/django-model-gatekeeper/README.md

     ]
     ```

-## Gatekeeping Models
+# Gatekeeping Models

+The main use for gatekeeping is where you have a model with many instances, but you only want some to be "live" on the site.

+A good example is a generic "Article" model:

+    * Some articles are ready-to-go and you want them live to the public;
+    * Other articles are still being worked on - you want to be able to preview them, but not take them live JUST yet;
+    * Some articles might be pulled (and re-published later)
+    * Some articles are ready to be published, but you want them to only go live at a later date.

-For models where you want to manage when each instance is available to the public, all you need to do is subclass the
-`GatekeeperAbstractModel` abstract class, e.g.:
+Here, all you need to do is subclass the `GatekeeperAbstractModel` abstract class, e.g.:

 ```
 from django.db import models